michelp/structchunk/README.md

     can hold, the OS takes care of loading and unloading virtual memory backing objects to fit into available memory automatically.

+  - Objects are simply offset pointers into a chunk file, and have a comparatively small memory footprint compared to the data they can reference on disk.

 == Disadvantages

-  - If the index or type definitions are lost, the chunk files are meaningless.
+  - If the index is lost, the chunk files are meaningless.

   - If the OS doesn't handle sparse files (OSX) chunk files are fully sized.